aiidateam/aiida-tutorials/docs/sections/managing_data/groups.md

 Success: Label changed to my_group
 ```

-Add one or more nodes to your new group using node PKs from the `tutorial_pbesol` group we inspected earlier (the PK might be different from your profile):
+Add one or more nodes to your new group using node PKs from the `tutorial_pbesol` group we inspected earlier (the PK might be different for your database):

 ```{code-block} console
 $ verdi group add-nodes -G my_group 380 1273